 Biography

 Dan’s background is as a sociologist and educator.
-He was awarded his doctorate in 2008, and worked for several years teaching in Birmingham secondary schools and universities.
+He was awarded his doctorate in 2008, and worked for several years teaching in Birmingham secondary schools and universities and leading informal education projects with community groups.

 Profile